VanuPhantom/cozycraft/README.md

 # Cozycraft
-*Cozycraft* is a TUI to install and start various Minecraft versions, including support for modloaders and moppacks.
+*Cozycraft* is a TUI to install and start various Minecraft versions, including support for modloaders and modpacks.